AgentschapPlantentuinMeise/guardgraph/README.md

 When start-up is completed, visit http://localhost:8000/ To stop the application, run `docker compose down`

+If neo4j container was not properly shutdown, the lock file needs to be removed `rm ~/data/gg/databases/store_lock` for a succesfull startup.

+Sometimes this is not sufficient, and you need to remove any neo4j
+container:

+    NEO4J=$(docker container ps -a | grep neo4j | cut -f1 -d' ')
+    docker container rm $NEO4J

 ## Development notes

     docker ps -a # to see container id of python container